ujihisa/okta-scim-beta/README.md

 4. Email (`emails`)

 Note that Okta supports more than the four user attributes listed above.
 However, these four attributes are the base attributes that you must support.
 The full user schema for SCIM 2.0 is described in [section 4 of RFC 7643](https://tools.ietf.org/html/rfc7643#section-4).

 > **Best Practice:** Keep your User ID distinct from the User Email
 > Address.
 Many systems use an email address as a user identifier,
 > but this is not recommended, as email addresses often change.
 Using
-> a unique User ID to identify user resources will prevent future
+> a unique User ID to identify user resources prevents future
 > complications.

-If your service supports user attributes beyond those four base attributes you will need to add support for those additional attributes to your SCIM API.
-In some cases, you may need to configure Okta to map non-standard user attributes into the user profile for your application.
+If your service supports user attributes beyond those four base attributes, add support for those additional attributes to your SCIM API.
+In some cases, you might need to configure Okta to map non-standard user attributes into the user profile for your application.